konradmalik/git-conflict.nvim/README.md

 Main aim:

 - simple, very lightweight and maintainable by me
--   more of a library that a typical plugin
+- full control when and how it's executed

 ## TL;DR